-Find out about how your doctor decides which treatment you need for non Hodgkin lymphoma (NHL).
+Find out how your doctor decides which treatment you need for non-Hodgkin lymphoma (NHL).
 And read about the types of treatment you might have.

 Low grade non-Hodgkin lymphoma (NHL) tends to grow slowly.
 Find out about treatment for limited and advanced low grade NHL.

 High grade non-Hodgkin lymphoma (NHL) tends to grow faster than low grade NHL.
 Find out more about treatment for the different stages of high grade NHL.

 Chemotherapy uses anti cancer drugs to destroy cancer cells.
 See why and how you might have it for non-Hodgkin lymphoma.

 Radiotherapy uses high energy rays to kill cancer cells.
 See how you might have it for non-Hodgkin lymphoma.